Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 - Avoid returning responses (e.g., reconcile.Result, admission.Patched) in anything but Reconcile or Handle functions.
 - Run the linters locally before opening a PR, it will save you time.
   - There is a pre-commit hook that you can configure via `make prerequisites/setup-pre-commit`
 - Avoid using the `path` package for operations on filesystem paths.
+Use "path/filepath" package.

 ## Function Parameter and Return-Value Order